uxsolutions/bootstrap-datepicker/README.md

 ### beforeShowDay

-Function.
-Default: null
+Function(Date).
+Default: $.noop

-A function takes a date as a parameter and must return an array with [0] equal to true/false indicating whether or not this date is selectable, [1] equal to a CSS class name or  null for the default presentation.
+A function that takes a date as a parameter and returns one of the following values:

+ * undefined to have no effect
+ * A Boolean, indicating whether or not this date is selectable
+ * A String representing additional CSS classes to apply to the date's cell
+ * An object with the following properties:
+   * `enabled`: same as the Boolean value above
+   * `classes`: same as the String value above
+   * `tooltip`: a tooltip to apply to this date, via the `title` HTML attribute

 ## Markup